yuyan0503/nygbca/README.md

 ## Getting Started

-After cloning and downloading the required dependencies, run the development server:
+After cloning and downloading the required dependencies, create dev.db in prisma/, and then run the development server:

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000/dashboard](http://localhost:3000/dashboard) with your browser to see the result. (use qrCodeId 12345 for testing, but remember to remove dev.db from your commits!)
+Open [http://localhost:3000/dashboard](http://localhost:3000/dashboard) with your browser to see the result.

-Everything for this web app should be included within the /src file.
+Most part of the web app should be included within the /src file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.